 In children and young adults with type 1 and type 2 diabetes, infectious diseases and disorders of the respiratory, circulatory, and genitourinary systems can cause HHS.
 Obesity and incessant consumption of carbohydrate-rich beverages have led to an increase in the incidence of HHS.

 As stated earlier, HHS is most commonly seen in patients with type 2 diabetes.
 If diabetes mellitus is well controlled, the chance of developing HHS is minimal.
-However, in certain conditions, some factors might initiate the development of HSS.
+However, in certain conditions, some factors might initiate the development of HHS.
 The most frequent reason for this complication is infection.
-Infectious process in the respiratory, gastrointestinal, and genitourinary system can act as the causative factor.
-The reason for this is insensible water loss and release of endogenous catecholamines.
+The infectious process in the respiratory, gastrointestinal, and genitourinary systems can act as the causative factor.
+The reason for this is the insensible water loss and the release of endogenous catecholamines.
 Approximately 50% to 60% of HHS is attributable to an infectious etiology.

-Some medication for treatment of other ailments and conditions in elderly patients with type 2 diabetes can trigger HHS.
-Examples of such medications are thiazide diuretics, beta blockers, glucocorticoids, and some atypical antipsychotic.
+Some medications for the treatment of other ailments and conditions in elderly patients with type 2 diabetes can trigger HHS.
+Examples of such medications are thiazide diuretics, beta-blockers, glucocorticoids, and some atypical antipsychotics.

-Cardiovascular insult like stroke, angina pectoris, myocardial infarction can also trigger a stress response.
-This leads to the release of counterregulatory hormones with the resultant effect of increased level of blood glucose causing osmotic diuresis, dehydration with the result being HHS.
+A cardiovascular insult like stroke, angina pectoris, myocardial infarction can also trigger a stress response.
+This leads to the release of counterregulatory hormones with the resultant effect of an increased level of blood glucose causing osmotic diuresis, dehydration with the result being HHS.

-In the United States, because of the increase of childhood obesity which is related to consumption of high amounts of carbohydrate-rich diet, there is a significant increase in the incidence of type 2 diabetes.
-This may lead to an increase incidence of HHS in the pediatric population.
+In the United States, because of the increase of childhood obesity which is related to the consumption of high amounts of carbohydrate-rich diet, there is a significant increase in the incidence of type 2 diabetes.
+This may lead to an increased incidence of HHS in the pediatric population.

-There is a disproportionally high number of African American, Native American, and Hispanics who are afflicted with HHS.
+There is a disproportionally high number of African Americans, Native Americans, and Hispanics who are afflicted with HHS.
 This might be related to a high prevalence of type 2 diabetes in these particular population groups.
 HHS can be fatal in morbidly obese African American males.

 The effect of the increased serum osmolarity on the brain can be very profound.
 To preserve the intracellular volume, the brain produces idiogenic osmoles.
 Idiogenic osmoles are substances that are osmotically active.
 The net effect of the production of these substances is to prevent fluid from moving from the intracellular space into extracellular space and maintain a balanced equilibrium.

-If an infectious process precedes HSS, signs and symptoms include:
+If an infectious process precedes HHS, signs, and symptoms include:

-If the precipitating factor is a cardiac, vascular conditions, signs and symptoms will include:
+If the precipitating factor is a cardiac, vascular condition, signs and symptoms will include:

-Severe dehydration from HSS can also affect the skin and integumentary system.
+Severe dehydration from HHS can also affect the skin and integumentary system.
 Typically, the skin and the oral mucosa are dry with a delayed capillary refill.